 3-2-d Procedure The defendant can appeal against the decision

 following the to grant leave.
 Proceedings are suspended

 granting of leave until

 the Court of Appeal has reached its decision.

+4 70 11

 4 - Proceedings

 4-1 Decisions and Measures

 4-1-a Extension of the action

-4 4 1 77741 1 1 0

-4-1 b Withdrawal of The judge has the option of separating
+4-1 b Withdrawal of The independent of constitution of

-action the claims in
+The judge has the option of separating the claims in

-individual actions if there are fewer
+action individual actions if there are fewer

 than seven persons

 involved.
-The judge may do the same

-if the cost of
+The judge may do the same if the cost of

 identifying group members or

 distributing the

 compensation awarded is excessive

 compared to the

 total amount of compensation, or if

 individual actions

 would be more effective.

-would be more effective.

 4-1- c Replacement

 of the representative

 4-2 Amicable The settlement must be ratified by the The judge can suggest mediation or a The proposed settlement must be

 settlements court in settlement as and when he/she deems forwarded to

 the case of proceedings with an opt-out necessary. members of the group, who are entitled

-and case of proceedings with an opt out 1100000011. to exclude themselves from the
+to exclude themselves from the

 settlement.
 It must also be

 submitted to an expert competent in the

 field who must

 attest to the reasonable nature of the

 proposed

 settlement.
 The judgment endorsing the

 settlement

 must make clear reference to the expert

 opinion.

-120 11
+· · · · · · · · · · · · · · · · · · ·

 4-3 Ruling

 4-3-a Usually, the

-T-5-a Osuany, mc
+4-5-a Usuany, the